Sleep Problems in Children

 - Sleeping too much (excessive sleepiness or hypersomnia).

-- Episodic disturbances of behaviour related to sleep (parasomnias) - eg, night terrors, sleep-talking, sleepwalking.
+- Episodic disturbances of behaviour related to sleep (parasomnias).
 Nocturnal enuresis is regarded by researchers as a parasomnia and parents report that enuretic children are difficult to wake up.
 Sleep encephalograms in enuretic children are no different from dry children but it is thought that there is a higher arousal threshold to the stimuli of bladder distension and detrusor contraction in enuretic children.

 - Children's sleep problems are very common.
-At some stage about 40% of children have a sleep problem considered to be significant by their parents.
+At some stage about 50% of children have a sleep problem considered to be significant by their parents.
+About 4% have a formal sleep disorder diagnosis.

-Sleep disorders are often not recognised by general practitioners.
+Sleep disorders may not be recognised by general practitioners.
 It is important to establish:

 - The nature and development of the sleep problem.